Ukrainian presidential elections

 Ukrainian presidential elections determine who will serve as the President of Ukraine for the next five years.

-Since the establishment of the position of the President of Ukraine in 1991, the presidential elections have taken place seven times: in 1991, 1994, 1999, 2004, 2010, 2014 and 2019.
+Since the establishment of the position of the President of Ukraine in 1991, presidential elections have taken place seven times: in 1991, 1994, 1999, 2004, 2010, 2014 and 2019.
+The next election would have been scheduled for 2024; however, it was not held because of the full-scale Russian invasion of Ukraine ongoing since 24 February 2022 and the resulting imposition of martial law in Ukraine, under which elections legally cannot be held.

 Procedure

-The presidential election rules are defined by the Ukrainian Constitution and the Ukrainian law "On the Elections of the President of Ukraine" from 25 March 1999 (as amended on 18 March 2014).
+The presidential election rules are defined by the Constitution of Ukraine and the Electoral Code of Ukraine.

 Eligibility requirements

 A candidate for the President's office must: